SpitFire-666/Toshiba-T5200/README.md

 - 6x 40-pin SIMM slots (proprietary and impossible to find 😥) and 1x 30-pin parity slot (optional)
 - Apparently a maximum of 16MB is supported (but I've only seen up to 14MB)
 - SIMMs appear to be the same type as used in the Toshiba T8500 desktop PC and Acer 735C
+- You can skip the RAM check/count on boot by hitting SPACE

 ### Memory board